USE CODE: SWEETDEAL & SAVE 35%

 The primary sources of relief in Dragon products are menthol and camphor.
 These are powerful, plant-based ingredients known as counterirritants.
 When you apply them, they create a cooling or warming sensation on your skin.
 This sensation sends new signals to your brain that compete with the pain signals from your post-surgery aches.
 Essentially, they give your nerves something else to focus on, which can temporarily dial down your perception of pain and soreness.
 This cooling effect is incredibly soothing for tired, overworked muscles that are compensating for the area that’s healing.
 You can learn more about our carefully selected benefits and ingredients and how they work together.

-How Dragon Pain Relief Can Help
+How to Use Dragon Pain Relief for Support

 Dragon combines the proven effects of menthol and camphor with other supportive, natural ingredients.
 Our formulas also feature a blend of terpenes and cannabinoids, which research suggests can enhance the soothing properties of a topical.
 For instance, our Maximum Full Spectrum products contain a range of cannabinoids that work with your body to provide added support during recovery.
 We also use cutting-edge Nano Boost Technology, which breaks down our active ingredients into smaller particles.
 This helps the formula absorb more deeply and quickly, so you can feel the effects faster.
 The result is powerful, targeted relief that supports you through the healing process.